ks-jyothsna/python-projects/16_Coffee-Machine-OOP/README.md

 Users can order drinks (espresso, latte, cappuccino), insert coins, and receive their beverage if sufficient resources and payment are available.
 The machine can also generate a report of its current resources and be turned off by maintainers.

 This project behaves same as day 15, but this is coded differently, using OOP.
-The goal of this project was to write the main.py using the **classes already defined by my teacher in the external library coffee_maker, menu, money_machine files**.
+The goal of this project was to write the main.py using the **classes already defined by my teacher in the modules coffee_maker, menu, money_machine files**.

 ---